arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 ![Wireframing UI Concepts]({{ site.url }}/img/post-cfd-ribbon-wire-clean.png)
 {: .post-fullwidth-image}

 The next step was to create a prototype that could be rapidly tested and updated in an iterative fashion.
-I was able to work directly with the front-end code to create and modify the prototype, and this would feed directly into the production implementation.
+With the chosen UI framework, I was able to work directly with the front-end code to create and modify the prototype which could then be tested and fed directly into the production pipeline.

 **Prototyping in Blend and Visual Studio**
 {: .mdl-color-text--grey-600}